GenomicsStandardsConsortium/gensc.github.io/pages/about.md

  - [Board](about/board-members.html).
 The current GSC board, Alumni Board Members as well as members of our Advisory Board are all listed here.
  - [Community](membership.html).
 The GSC has an open membership policy.
 Find details of how to work with us here.
  - [Adopters](standards/adopters.html).
 The list of current implementers of the GSC MIxS standards
+ - [Compliance](about/compliance.html).
+How to comply with the basic MIxS checklists.
  - [Funding](about/funding.html).
 Acknowledging the various funders that have provided money to assist with hosting GSC conferences over the years.
  - [Publications](about/publication-list.html).
 Details of publications about the GSC MIxS standards.